-The AOD Biennial Review Work Group periodically surveys the campus community to update the University's list of drug use and/or substance use disorder education programs.
+The AOD Biennial Review Work Group periodically surveys the campus community to update the University's list of drug-abuse and/or substance education programs.
 Effective Fall 2015, an Alcohol and Other Drug Prevention Program website was launched.
 The purpose of the website is to better communicate to the campus community the compilation of policy statements addressing drugs and alcohol and the wide range of prevention programs, focusing on education, environment and enforcement.
-Additional treatment programs and recovery support information is available through the Collegiate Recovery and Intervention Services.
 For more information on the University's numerous prevention and education programs, please visit the Alcohol and Other Drug Prevention Program website.
 This website also contains a link to the written notices of the Drug-Free Campus and Workplace Policy and Alcohol and Other Drug Policy for Students, which are distributed each semester to students and annually to employees, and contains a link to information about the biennial review conducted to determine the effectiveness and consistency of policy enforcement and to identify and implement any changes needed to the University's Alcohol and Other Drugs Prevention Program.